-The first horse in Virginia may have arrived with an exploratory party from the Hernando de Soto expedition.
-He brought horses to Florida when he landed in 1839, and they came north with the Spanish explorers when the expedition traveled through North Carolina/Tennessee a year later - though it is likely that any escaped horses would have been killed and eaten by the Native Americans, before getting into Virginia.
+The first horse to arrive in Virginia in modern times may have arrived with an exploratory party from the Hernando de Soto expedition.
+He brought horses to Florida when he landed in 1539.
+They came north with the Spanish explorers when the expedition traveled through North Carolina/Tennessee a year later.
+However, it is likely that any escaped horses would have been killed and probably eaten by the Native Americans before reaching Virginia.

 Spanish shipwrecks could have deposited the first horses on barrier islands along the Atlantic Coast.
 According to local tradition, the horses on Assateague Island are descendants of such a shipwreck.
 That story adds more romance and enhances the tourist appeal for the annual Pony Swim at Chincoteague, compared to the probability that horses of early colonists escaped and established wild herds.

 The first horses brought from England arrived in 1609.
 Those unfortunate animals ended up as food during the Starving Time winter of 1609-10.1